u1v3r/cwac-richedit/README.markdown

 using ActionBarSherlock, and your activity hosting the `RichEditText` needs to inherit from one of the Sherlock-flavored activiy classes.

-2. The action modes do not work especially well on phones at this time &mdash;
+2. The action modes work so-so on phones at this time &mdash;
-tablets work much better.
+tablets work better.
 To get it to work on phones at all, you will need to include `android:imeOptions="flagNoExtractUi"` as an attribute on the `RichEditText`.
-Improving this... somehow... is a high-priority item.

 Alternatively, you can have
 your own toolbar or gesture interface or